capsule-console/capsule.d/docs/isa.md

 The register names are, in order: Z, A, B, C, R, S, X, Y.

+## Exceptions

+Some instructions may produce an exception under certain circumstances.

+As of writing, exceptions are always and immediately fatal to a Capsule program.
+There is no way to recover from an exception.
+In the future, there may be some facility to handle and recover from exceptions.

+There are 127 possible exception codes, not counting the exception code used to represent an absent or missing exception (0x00).
+Currently, only fifteen of these codes have been assigned a meaning.
+Only eleven of these codes are currently possible to trigger.

+- **triple (0x01)** - Not currently used.
+This exception is reserved to represent a triple fault, to be triggered if an exception occurs while handling a double fault exception.

+- **double (0x02)** - Not currently used.
+This exception is reserved to represent a double fault, to be triggered if an exception occurs while handling another exception.

+- **instr (0x03)** - This exception is triggered when the virtual machine encounters an unrecognized or invalid instruction.

+- **pcexec (0x04)** - This exception is triggered when the program counter is found to be in non-executable memory, i.e. outside the _text_ segment.

+- **lalign (0x05)** - This exception is triggered upon attempting to load a half word from an address not aligned on a 16 bit boundary, or upon attempting to load a word from an address that is not aligned on a 32 bit boundary.

+- **salign (0x06)** - This exception is triggered upon attempting to store a half word to an address not aligned on a 16 bit boundary, or upon attempting to store a word to an address that is not aligned on a 32 bit boundary.

+- **pcalign (0x07)** - This exception is triggered when the program counter is found to not be aligned on a 32-bit word boundary.

+- **lbounds (0x08)** - This exception is triggered when attempting to load from an address that is not within valid addressable memory, e.g. because the signed address is less than zero or because it exceeds the length of the program's memory.

+- **sbounds (0x09)** - This exception is triggered when attempting to store to an address that is not within valid addressable memory, e.g. because the signed address is less than zero or because it exceeds the length of the program's memory.

+- **pcbounds (0x0a)** - This exception is triggered when the program counter is found to not be within valid addressable memory, e.g. because the signed address is less than zero or because it exceeds the length of the program's memory.

+- **sro (0x0b)** - This exception is triggered when attempting to store to a read-only location in memory, such as to an address within the program's _text_ or _rodata_ segment.

+- **ovf (0x0c)** - Not currently used.
+This exception is reserved to represent arithmetic overflow.

+- **divz (0x0d)** - Not currently used.
+This exception is reserved to represent an integer divison by zero.

+- **extmiss (0x0e)** - This exception is triggered by the _ecall_ instruction
+when the given extension ID value is unknown or unsupported by the VM implementation.

+- **exterr (0x0f)** - This exception may be triggered by the _ecall_
+instruction, depending on the extension, to signal some kind of error or invalid state detected while calling that extension.

 ## Opcode Listing

 ### Missing or invalid instruction (0x00)